wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

-I am an archaeologist investigating social, economic, and environmental transformations on the East African Swahili Coast over the last thousand years.
+I am an archaeologist investigating transformations across urban and rural societies on the East African Swahili Coast over the last thousand years.
 Currently, I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.

 I use settlement patterns and ceramic data to theorize about the integrative and autonomous activities of rural commoners, and the ways that bottom-up activities by these groups conditioned the emergence of nascent urban elites.
-I also use remote sensing and spatial statistics to model and analyze the environments that mediated specific dynamics within Swahili social systems.
-Currently, I am directing the Zanzibar Urban-Rural Complexity Project (ZURCP) in Zanzibar, Tanzania, to address these questions from the 7th to 19th centuries CE.
+I also use remote sensing and spatial statistics to analyze the environments that mediated specific dynamics within Swahili social systems.
+Currently, I am directing the Zanzibar Urban-Rural Complexity Project (ZURCP) in Zanzibar, Tanzania, to address these questions from the 8th to 19th centuries CE.
+This work involves survey in the hinterland of Zanzibar Stone Town, a precolonial Swahili stone town that grew into a wealthy urban mercantile entrepôt the 18th and 19th centuries.

 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.